Housing asylum seekers in Essex hotel causing ‘very serious problem’, court told

 Barristers for the council claimed on Friday that Somani Hotels breached planning rules as the site is not being used for its intended purpose as a hotel, stating there was an “overwhelming case for an injunction”.

+The injunction sought by the authority, if granted, would require the company to stop housing asylum seekers at the hotel within 14 days.

-Somani Hotels is defending the claim, with its barristers telling the court in London that an injunction would cause asylum seekers “hardship” and that the move would set “a dangerous precedent that protests justify planning injunctions”.
+Somani Hotels is defending the claim, with its barristers telling the court in London that a “draconian” injunction would cause asylum seekers “hardship” and that “political views” were not grounds for an injunction to be made.

 Opening the hearing in London, Philip Coppel KC, for the council, said: “Epping Forest District Council comes to this court seeking an injunction because it has a very serious problem.